 The hit TV show, Glee, is back this September, and many of the gals here at the shop can't wait to plunk down for an hour to knit and enjoy some entertaining musical drama!
 As an ode to this guilty pleasure, the

 Lorna's Limited Edition Color for September has been coined "Slushy Facial".
-For those familiar with the show, you'll get the reference, but for those of you who haven't succumbed to the sweet melodies and dramatic plotline of a high school glee club experiencing the highs and lows of high school, a slushy facial is pretty much what it sounds like: a slushy to the face.
+For those familiar with the show, you'll get the reference, but for those of you who haven't succumbed to the sweet melodies and dramatic plotline of a high school glee club experiencing the a slushy facial is pretty much what it sounds like: a slushy to the face.
 Of course we do not condone actual slushy facials, but the imagery of this name was almost too perfect for this bright, rainbow-esque colorway.
 Designed by Rachel, one of our purchasers and Glee enthusiasts, this color has a lot going on and is ideal for simple knits that really show off the unique spectrum of orange, banana, blue raspberry, grape, and lime.

 Koigu's Mini Skeinette Grab Bags have taken the shop by storm!
 In fact, we've run completely out in record time.
 Fear not, more skeinettes are on the way and should be here by the middle of September!
 Word on the street is that the mini-skein shortage is being caused by Tiny Owl Knits' exceptionally popular Beekeeper's Quilt.
 We're in hexipuff heaven...or some might say hell, depending on who you ask!
 With all of these hexipuffs lying around, we're now asking ourselves, "what does one do with 200 random puffs before sewing them into a quilt?"
 Well, we started to brainstorm and listed below are some of the ideas we came up with!
 We'd love to hear more - be sure to email us yours!